VincyDaniel/ERC20-Vince-Token/README.md

 # VinceToken Solidity Smart Contract

 This Solidity program introduces the VinceToken contract, a versatile implementation of the ERC20 token standard on the Ethereum blockchain.
-Designed to facilitate token management and governance, VinceToken empowers users with functionalities for minting, burning, and participating in governance through voting on proposals.
+Designed to facilitate token management and governance, VinceToken empowers users with functionalities for minting, burning, transfering tokens, and participating in governance through voting on proposals.

 ## Description

 The VinceToken contract defines a simple Vince token with the following features:
 - The contract owner can mint additional VINCE tokens to any address using the mint function.
 - Users can burn their tokens using the burn function.
+- Token holders can transfer tokens to other addresses using the transfer function.
 - Token holders can vote on proposals using the vote function, requiring them to hold tokens.
 - Only the contract owner can execute proposals (executeProposal) after verifying their validity.